UniStuttgart-VISUS/power-overwhelming/README.md

 * A sensor can either produce samples synchronously (by polling) or asynchronously (pushing).
 The framework will detect the type of sensor via the signature of its `sample` method and automatically poll synchronous sensors.
 There is no longer the need for sensors to implement synchronous and asynchronous sampling methods.
 * A sensor class must be able to enumerate [sensor_descriptions](power_overwhelming/include/visus/pwrowg/sensor_description.h) for all of the data it produces and create actual sensor instances from a list of such descriptions.

+### Your sensor class
+The framework interacts with your sensor class based on conventions (described below) rather ran requiring the implementation of abstract classes.
+This gives implementors the maximum amount of freedom when designing their classes.
+The framework even does not require sensors to be copyable, so you can delete the copy constructor and assignment operator.
+This is actually the recommended way for dealing with a sensor object that manages unique resources like a device or file handle.

+Sensor classes are not publicly visible, so they are declared and defined in the [src](power_overwhelming/src) folder and located in the `detail` namespace.
+It is strongly recommended to use the `PWROWG_DETAIL_NAMESPACE_BEGIN` and `PWROWG_DETAIL_NAMESPACE_END` macros to ensure proper API versioning.

+Sensor classes are typically named with the "_sensor" suffix.
+For instance, if you were to provide a sensor for power readings for a toaster, you would call it `toaster_sensor`.

+A sensor class must have the following `public` members:
+* A `typedef configuration_type` which refers to the class that users of the library can use to modify the behaviour of the sensor.
+* A `typedef list_type` which refers to a container for the sensor.
+Typically, we use `std::list<>` for that, because it does not have any copyability or constructability requirements.
+* A `static descriptions` method which provides `sensor_description`s for all sensors of the class on the system.
+* A `static from_descriptions` which transforms `sensor_description`s into actual sensor instances.
+* A `sample` instance method which either synchronously samples the sensor or starts/stops asynchronous sampling.

+### The `configuration_type`

+### The `descriptions` methods

+### The `from_descriptions` method

+### The `sample` method

 ## Acknowledgments
 This work was partially funded by Deutsche Forschungsgemeinschaft (DFG) as part of [SFB/Transregio 161](https://www.sfbtrr161.de) (project ID 251654672).